-To preserve olive trees in the Holy land, the law forbids cutting down these beautiful ancient trees.
-Therefore, all these beautifully carved pieces were made from olive wood cuttings as a result of pruning and clipping these trees.
+In order to preserve the olive trees of the Holy land, civil law forbids cutting down these productive and beautiful ancient trees.
+Subsequently, all carved pieces are made from olive wood cuttings resulting from pruning and clipping of the olive trees.

 The carving process is labor-intensive and consists of several stages, involving the participation artisans of varying skill-levels.
 After the wood-seasoning process is completed, drilling and cutting equipment is applied to produce a rough outline of the intended craft.
 Although this takes up comparatively little time, it eliminates the most difficult and time-consuming aspects of the carving process.

 Next, the piece is passed along to a skilled artisan who transforms the rough outline into a more detailed form by further cutting and chiseling.
 The final steps involve careful attention to details and features, as well as sanding down the surface to produce a smooth finish.
 The item is lastly polished, cleaned, and then coated with olive wax in order to give the product a natural shine and protect it from the elements.

 Depending on the intended product, the carving process could take up to 7 weeks from start to finish, and most professional artisans go through an average of 6 years of training before they take on a project of their own.